Frequently Asked Questions Regarding Employment at AIS

 All teachers receive free housing at the school in one-bedroom apartments with basic furnishings (bed & bedding, dresser, kitchen set, and basic kitchen equipment).
 Couples have multi-room apartments.

 The school will provide teachers with the necessary documentation in order to secure an initial Business Visa.
 We will pay the cost of the initial visa in full (if processed at Mandalay International Airport upon arrival) or in part (up to $50 reimbursement, if processed elsewhere).
-We will also pay for the costs associated with renewing visas (limited to visa cost, travel to/from Mandalay, and, if necessary, stipend for one night in a hotel).
+We will also pay for the costs associated with renewing visas and securing a Foreign Resident Certificate.

 Teachers are entitled to paid sick leave (5 days per semester) and personal leave (1.5 days per semester).
 Teachers must provide proper documentation and (aside from emergencies) advance notice to qualify for sick leave.
 All requests for personal days must be submitted at least one week in advance.